mxagar/design_patterns_notes/DesignPatterns_02_Creational.md

 See notebook: [`Creational_Patterns.ipynb`](./02_Creational_Patterns/Creational_Patterns.ipynb).

-Different examples are provided: an HTML builder, a Car builder, a Person builder and a Product builder.
+Different examples are provided:

+- an HTML builder (in the notebook),
+- a Car builder (below),
+- a Person builder (in the notebook),
+- and a Product builder (below).

 In general:

 - We have an Object class and a Builder class which builds those objects.
 - The Builder has methods that added components to the Object.